- Development Services

 The research interests of the Clinical Affairs group are focused on the clinical development of biologics as therapeutics for infectious diseases and unmet global health needs.
 Staff members have expertise in clinical trial design, protocol writing, case report form development, clinical operations, study site monitoring and preparation of IND submissions.

 William D. Thomas, Jr, PhD, is the Deputy Director for Product Discovery at MassBiologics of the University of Massachusetts Medical School and an assistant professor of medicine and pathology at the University of Massachusetts Medical School.
-Dr. Thomas has more than twenty years of experience in the development and manufacture of vaccines and monoclonal antibodies, holding nine patents for vaccines, adjuvants and monoclonal antibodies.
+Dr. Thomas has more than twenty years of experience in the development and manufacture of vaccines and monoclonal antibodies, holding 12 patents for vaccines, adjuvants and monoclonal antibodies.
 He joined MassBiologics in 2000 to oversee the FDA-licensed manufacturing of adult tetanus and diphtheria vaccine (Td).
 Under his direction, MassBiologics modernized the tetanus and diphtheria manufacturing process to meet FDA "current good manufacturing process” (cGMP) standards, while scaling up production to meet a national shortage for Td.
 In 2001, Dr. Thomas established the human monoclonal antibody discovery program at MassBiologics, focusing on human monoclonal antibodies for clinical development.
 This program has resulted in the identification of multiple monoclonal antibodies for clinical development.
 His team also developed and implemented manufacturing process and control procedures for monoclonal antibodies against C. difficile and rabies, which are currently in Phase 3 trials.

 Dr. Thomas received his PhD in microbiology and immunology from the Medical College of Virginia, where he studied genetic mechanisms of antibiotic resistance in staphylococci.
 After a postdoctoral fellowship at the University of Wisconsin, Madison, he joined OraVax (now Sanofi) as a research scientist.
 There he was responsible for vaccine discovery, developing vaccines and adjuvants for use against C. difficile and H. pylori.
+He discovered and developed the C. difficile toxoid vaccine in Phase III trials by Sanofi.

 Mark D. Leney, PhD, is the Deputy Director for Quality and Regulatory Affairs at MassBiologics of the University of Massachusetts Medical School and an assistant professor of medicine at the University of Massachusetts Medical School.
 Dr. Leney oversees the Quality and Regulatory groups and is responsible for the safety, purity and efficacy of the licensed and investigational products produced at MassBiologics.
 Dr. Leney also oversees cGMP validation, clinical sample testing and the management and integrity of clinical study data.
 Dr. Leney is an active member of the Parenteral Drug Association and has served (or continues to serve) on task forces drafting PDA technical documents concerning the quality of extemporaneously compounded investigational drugs, phase appropriate application of cGMPs, the quality of pharmaceutical glass containers and quality considerations in advanced therapy medicinal products (cell, gene and tissue based therapies).